 English is my native language.
 Do I still need to submit English Language Proficiency Test Scores?

-No. Please check with the Office of International Education to find out if your country falls under the category of English as an Official Language or English Proficiency Exempt Countries.
+No. Please check with the Admissions Office to find out if your country falls under the category of English as an Official Language: English Proficiency Exempt Countries.